Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 - Collect **VMware Syslogs** to get health data from the VMware system components, such as ESXi, vSAN, NSX-T, and vCenter.
 - Configure [Azure Log Analytics](https://review.learn.microsoft.com/en-us/azure/azure-vmware/configure-vmware-syslogs) to collect those logs for querying, analyzing, and reporting capabilities.
-- Configure Azure Log Analytics to collect those logs for querying, analyzing, and reporting purposes.
+- Configure retention durations for sending logs to log term storage to reduce query time and save on storage costs.

 #### Assessment question
 - Do you have any centralized tool for logging with defined log retention durations?